ENJOYING A ROMANTIC EVENING WALK IN SHOREHAM-BY-SEA

 This is the cosy Red Lion pub,

-very inviting pub stop along the River Adur.
+a very inviting pub stop along the River Adur.

 We’ve eaten here once probably 3 years ago when we were doing the River Adur walk